ArazMaher/weather-app/README.md

 ---

-Created with ❤️ by Manjunath R
+Created with ❤️ by Araz
 🌤️ Weather data provided by OpenWeather API